101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 Individuals with a commercial driver’s license face severe license consequences for an alcohol-related offense.
 In Texas, your CDL will be disqualified for at least a year for operating a commercial vehicle with a BAC of .04 or higher.
 If transporting hazardous material at the time of your DWI arrest, the suspension is for three years.
 Having a skilled attorney is crucial for these types of cases.

-78. If you are arrested for DWI and have an open container, you face a minimum of six days in custody if you are sentenced to jail.
+78. If you are arrested for DWI and have an open container, you face a minimum of six days in custody if you are sentenced to jail time.

 79. A DWI conviction will make your car insurance rates increase.